 If you don't have or don't like tuna packed in oil, you can definitely substitute tuna packed in water.

-To substitute tuna packed in water for this recipe, just drain out most of the water from the tuna before adding it to the pot (don't worry about getting the tuna super dry before adding it, some moisture is fine).
-Then, if you like you can add in a drizzle of olive oil (about 2 - 3 teaspoons) to the pasta to replace the oil that would have come from the tuna packed in oil.
+To substitute tuna packed in water for this pesto pasta tuna recipe, just drain out most of the water from the tuna before adding it to the pot.
+Don't worry about getting the tuna super dry before adding it, some moisture is fine.
+Then, if you like, you can drizzle in a little olive oil (about 2 - 3 teaspoons) to the pasta to replace the oil that would have come from the tuna packed in oil.

-I am using the twisty pasta fusilli, because the nooks and crannies hold onto the pesto well.
-However, as you can see there are many different ideas about what is the "best" type of pasta to pair with pesto.
-Therefore, you can feel free to stick with one of these recommendations above, or choose another shape of pasta you really like.
+Here I am using the twisty pasta fusilli, because the nooks and crannies hold onto the pesto well.
+Other good options would be rotini, gemelli, or cavatappi.
+However, you can choose another shape of pasta you really like.
 I am sure that your pesto pasta will taste fantastic either way!

 If you have the option, I do recommend going with a bronze-cut pasta, regardless of what shape you go for.
 Bronze-cut pasta has a rougher texture that clings even better to sauces.
 I talk more about bronze-cut pasta in my post for cream cheese pasta.